celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 ### 🚧 Setting up an Express web server

-Learning Objective: Spinning up a web server using the Express JavaScript framework

 #### Directory and File Setup

 Open a Terminal window and create a new folder, then navigate to the newly created folder:

 ```bash
 $ mkdir simple-express-server
 ```